elopio/docs/source/includes/_simplifiedAPI.md

   derivedKey: Uint8Array(32) [201, 255, 60, 63, 53, 230, 36, 85, 169, 202, 221, 48, 231, 73, 203, 250, 107, 208, 201, 39, 72, 68, 185, 10, 218, 102, 13, 174, 197, 154, 41, 196]
   privateKey: Uint8Array(32) [154, 195, 95, 10, 39, 106, 79, 107, 240, 160, 184, 204, 214, 23, 139, 203, 213, 38, 245, 16, 225, 209, 165, 144, 201, 130, 146, 88, 46, 20, 169, 10]
 }

-augur.accounts.logout();
-// This function does not accept parameters or a callback function, and does not return a value.
 ```
 ### augur.accounts.approveAugur(address, auth, callback)